 - In addition, you can object to processing of your personal information, ask us to restrict processing of your personal information or request portability of your personal information.
 Again, you can exercise these rights by contacting us using the contact details provided at paragraph 12 below.

-- You can request the erasure of personal information that we hold about you where there is no good reason for us to continue processing it, where you have successfully exercised your right to object to processing, where we may have processed you information unlawfully or where we are required to erase your personal data to comply with local law.
+- You can request the erasure of personal information that we hold about you where there is no good reason for us to continue processing it, where you have successfully exercised your right to object to processing, where we may have processed your information unlawfully or where we are required to erase your personal data to comply with local law.

 - You can object to our processing of your personal data where we are relying on a legitimate interest (or that of a third party) and there is something about your particular situation which makes you want to object to processing on this ground as you feel it impacts on your fundamental rights and freedoms.
 You also have the right to object where we are processing your personal data for direct marketing purposes.
-In some cases, we may demonstrate that we have compelling legitimate grounds to process your information which override your rights and freedoms.

 - You may unsubscribe from certain email communications by following the Unsubscribe link in the email communication itself.